-The Music Department has full access to performance and teaching spaces in the Fine Arts Center and the Weber Center for the Performing Arts, which is located downtown in a beautiful location on the Mississippi River.
+The Music Department has full access to performance and teaching spaces in the Fine Arts Center and the Weber Center for the Performing Arts.
 The department's primary teaching, rehearsing, and performing spaces are located on the first, second, and fourth floors of the Fine Arts Center.